IMIO/collective.datagridcolumns/README.rst

 jQueryUI
 --------

-A column above need that Plone provide jQueryUI library.
+ReferenceColumn and DateColumn needs that Plone provide jQueryUI library.
 This product *will not* cover this requirement, even by dependency.

-If you have already jQueryUI autocomplete behaviour in your Plone site, you are already ok.
+If you have already jQueryUI (autocomplete or datepicker) behaviour in your Plone site, you are already ok.

 If you need it, take a look at `collective.jqueryui.autocomplete`__ (or read it's documentation page to understand how cover this need).